AbuSayed-cmd/STM32L476RG_DRIVER_API/README.md

 In the Drivers folder, you will get source and Header files of the Driver API.

 **NOTE:**
-**We can use Headler File package developed by STMicroelectronics, can write the progam with less Effort**
+**We can use Header File package developed by STMicroelectronics, can write the progam with less Effort**

 ## Used Software
 STM32CubeIDE